sishtiaq/RSE16/HappyRSE/board_contents.md

 * be in control
 * being in between IT and research
 * fellowship unblocked career path
+* learn about RSEs
+  * are they happy?
+  * how have they organized into a society
+* learn how to make others happy
+* contained work hours

 ## unhappy
 * Role RSE